webpy/webpy.github.com/install.md

     Options +ExecCGI
     AddHandler cgi-script .py

 and point your browser to `http://example.com/code.py/`.
-Don't forget the trailing slash, otherwise you'll see a `not found` message (because the `urls` list you defined do not match anything).
+Don't forget the trailing slash, otherwise you'll see a `not found` message [write my essay](http://custom-essay-writing-service.org/faq.php) (because the `urls` list you defined do not match anything).
 To make things work without having to enter `code.py`, enable mod_rewrite rules (see below).

 Note: The way `web.py` is implemented breaks the `cgitb` module because it captures `stdout`.
 I worked around the issue by using this: